TandoorRecipes/recipes/docs/contribute.md

 It is also possible to provide the translations directly by creating a new language using `manage.py makemessages -l <language_code> -i venv`.
 Once finished, simply open a PR with the changed files.
-This sometimes causes issues merging with weblate so I would prefer the use of weblate.
+This sometimes causes issues merging with weblate, so I would prefer the use of weblate.